AlanyTan/nestjs-template/env.md

 ## Kubernetes deployment

-The above environment variables should be set in the Kub
+The above environment variables should be set in the Kubernets deployment file or the overlays ()